sagecodes/intro-tableau/fremont-step-by-step.md

 Neat!
 We can see that they're similar looking, but slightly different!

-Now if we hover over our lines the toolip displays values from both sidewalks.
-Tableau is gussing we would want to compare them!
+Now if we hover over our lines the tulip displays values from both sidewalks.
+Tableau is gussguessinging we would want to compare them!